bguesman/docsify-test/docs/editor/blocks/celestial_body_block.md

 **C# member variable:** `string m_name` \
 The name that this celestial body is assigned for debug and error printouts.

-#### Volume
-**C# member variable:** `UnityEngine.Rendering.Volume m_volume` \
-The Sky and Fog Volume that this backs this celestial body.
-In all likelihood, this should be a single global volume you set up at the start of your project.
-More complex workflows may have multiple local volumes, in which case you will need to create multiple celestial bodies (one for each volume), or programmatically change this parameter.

 #### Directional Light
 **C# member variable:** `m_directionalLight` \
 The name that this celestial body is assigned for debug and error printouts.